 The CM at risk contract shall not be used for a construction project with locations on parcels of land which are not contiguous except for specialty maintenance projects.
+A specialty maintenance project is a construction project for the maintenance of an existing facility with a specialty contractor, such as an electrical contractor or plumbing contractor.
+Parcels are considered contiguous if they would be contiguous but for the existence of a public road.

 Legal Reference: Neb.
 Statute 79-2001 to 2015

 81-1701 et seq.

-Cross Reference: 1006.01 Community Use of School District Buildings, Sites and
+84-712

-Equipment
+Cross Reference: 1006.01 Community Use of School District Buildings, Sites and Equipment